arianaolson419/SpectrumAnalysis/README.md

 Authors: Ariana Olson, Harper Owen, Paige Pfenninger

+## Website

+Our website can be found here: http://arianaolson419.github.io/SpectrumAnalysis/results.html

 ## Description

 This program creates and LED music visualizer using Fast Fourier Transforms.
 An LED array controlled by a Raspberry Pi lights up in time to music, displaying the FFT bars.